RutexOrg/DiscordFileStorage/README.md

 ## __Discord server creation__:
 Create a Guild (server) for the bot to use.
 Save its id.
 You can also use existing server.

 ## __Bot Creation__:
 Create a bot with admin permissions and invite it to your server.
+If you already have a bot, you can use it.
 1. [Create](https://discord.com/developers/applications) a app.
 3. Once you created app, you should be in the app menu.
 Go to ``BOT`` tab and create a bot.
 2. Once you created bot and you on bot page, click to ```Show Token```.
 Save your bot token.